I've always found loving Jesus hard to do.

 There was a lot of rejection in my life when it came to love in its various guises, from the men who said they loved me like a sister, but not like a girlfriend.
 From my father, when he let his wife cut me out of his life.
 From the ministers who were the president and CEO of the religious company I worked for.
 From a boss who "resigned" me so he could hire his relative.
 From a religious system that taught me that God didn't really forgive and forget my sins because he reserved some to nail me with when I recommitted them.
 From my brother, who criticized me publicly on Facebook, and when I asked him why, he sneered an insincere "sorry."
 And even from God, who declined to bring me the husband and family I longed for and prayed for, and everyone said that if I delighted myself in the Lord, he'd give me the desires of my heart.

 But once in a while, when I was praying out under the stars, I wondered if it was wrong to not love God.
 Respect and honor, yes, but love?
 That was a worry that I couldn't shake.
 God commanded us to love him with all our heart, all our soul, and all our mind.
 How do we love God as we ought to?
 How much love is he looking for, because I don't feel like I'm all in.
 Does he recognize my childhood molestation and (perhaps) fear of a relationship?
 Does he accept that I love him with all my mind, but there's something wrong with my heart?

-And what does "love" mean?
-So when I prayed about it, I echoed the man who came to ask Jesus for long-distance healing for his son: "Lord, I believe (love), help my unbelief (honoring you in the only way I know)."
+So when I prayed about love, I echoed the man who came to ask Jesus for long-distance healing for his son: "Lord, I believe (love), help my unbelief (honoring you in the only way I know)."